gvwilson/sensibleadventures/arecibo/arecibo.md

 tucking the book into her parka.

 "Dutchland, I think."
-He gestures at the couple squabbling a few meters away over whose turn it is to do the digging.
+He gestures at the couple squabbling a few meters away.
 "One of their old nuclear waste sites is leaking, and I would like to help."

-Third makes the sign of the horns with her left hand.
+Thu Anh makes the sign of the horns with her left hand.
 "That is very holy work," she says, meaning, "It will almost certainly kill you."